Psychology 1A: Biological and Cognitive PSYCH1001

 Main Assessment In: December

-To introduce students to core material in the area of biological and cognitive psychology broadly defined, including an introduction to research methods in Psychology and a practical introduction to data wrangling, working with real and messy data to ensure in a suitable format for analysis, and visualisation.
+To introduce students to core material in the area of biological and cognitive psychology broadly defined, including an introduction to research methods in Psychology.
+This includes learning programming in R and a practical introduction to data wrangling, working with real and messy data to ensure in a suitable format for analysis, and visualisation.
 The course also teaches practical skills focussing on research methods, basic data management skills and professional standards in the communication of research based critical evaluation.
 Communication skills are also encouraged by means of regular practical classes and group discussions/presentations.
+Groupwork is a core part of the course and students will work in small teams during practical labs.

 Although the lectures, together with Psychology 1B, form part of a programme which leads to an Honours degree with the Graduate Basis for Chartership with the BPS, the course is also intended for students who wish to exit after Psychology 1A.
 It therefore can serve as an introduction to the field for students taking the course as part of the general degree or as an outside subject in another honours programme.